 This particular book emphasises the role of informal, apparently random study.
 It states that children learn in the way at least as much, if not more than their school-going contemporaries.
 This is despite schools educating children in, supposedly, logical sequences.

 This may all be obvious to home educating parents.
 However the author presents it well, from an academic background.
 It’s the kind of book that you could buy for relatives or friends who are dubious about the theory of home educating.
-It is particularly food for those who don’t understand the ideas behind unschooling or autonomous education.
+It is particularly good for those who don’t understand the ideas behind unschooling or autonomous education.

 ‘Free Range Education’ edited by Terri Dowty